 FRC Executive Vice President William Boykin said that there should be “no Mosques in America” because Islam is “not just a religion, it is a totalitarian way of life” and that Muslims do not have First Amendment rights.
 “While speaking with Fischer, Boykin declared, ‘no mosques in America.’
 He later added that Muslims do not have First Amendment rights because Islam ‘is not just a religion, it is a totalitarian way of life.’”
 [Right Wing Watch, 9/07/11]

-FRC Executive Vice President William Boykin, while working for the George W. Bush administration, claimed that military operations against Islamic militants were part of a “Christian struggle against Satan.”
+While working for the George W. Bush administration, FRC Executive Vice President William Boykin claimed that military operations against Islamic militants were part of a “Christian struggle against Satan.”
 “The comments by Mr. Bush were his first in public about Lt.
 Gen. William G. Boykin, the deputy under-secretary of defense for intelligence and war-fighting.
 General Boykin has likened the battle against Islamic militants to a Christian struggle against Satan and said at evangelical gatherings that a militant Muslim militia leader in Somalia worshiped an ‘idol’ and not ‘a real God.’”
 [New York Times, 10/23/03]

-FRC President Tony Perkins claimed that Trump’s immigration policy is “biblical”
+FRC President Tony Perkins claimed that former President Donald Trump’s immigration policy is “biblical”

-FRC is a recognized Southern Poverty Law Center hate group for its strong anti-LGBTQ views
+FRC is designated by the Southern Poverty Law Center as a hate group for its strong anti-LGBTQ views